-This document explains how to resolve issues between ISIS and the Windows 2000 Temp directory.
+This document explains how to resolve issues between SIS and the Windows 2000 Temp directory.

-Note: Only developers use the ISIS client, so this is not an error a production user will experience.
+Note: Only developers use the SIS client, so this is not an error a production user will experience.

 |Potential for data loss||CAUTION: Please make sure your important data is backed-up to Bucky Backup or an external storage device (such as a CD, DVD, or external hard drive) before attempting this procedure.
 DoIT assumes no liability for data loss that occurs as a result of this procedure.|

 NOTE: Windows 95/98, Windows Me, Windows 2000, and Windows XP are no longer supported by the Help Desk.
 We can only provide best effort support.
 If we are unable to resolve your Windows 9x/2000/XP issue, you may be able to find help in Microsoft's Knowledge Base.

 These products are no longer actively supported by Microsoft.
 No further development will take place on these products and security updates are no longer issued.
 It is highly recommended that you upgrade to Windows 8, 7, or Vista.